 Despite the intent of the question, Lelouch allowed his smirk to return.
 "And what if I say yes?"

-"You bastard!"
-Kallen called out as she quickly drew her sidearm and took aim at Lelouch's head, her face twisted with rage.
+Fury twisted over the ace's face at that.
+"You bastard!" she called out as she drew her sidearm and took aim at Lelouch's head.

 And yet Lelouch was far from impressed.
 "Really Kallen?
 After all the effort you and the others went through to get me back, you're going to kill me here and now?"